justicenyaga/my_nvim_config/README.md

 7. **java-debug**

-   To enable debugging java programs, you need to load the `java-debug` extension.
-Install it using to your neovim data folder `~/.local/share/nvim/` using the following commands:
+   To debug java programs, you need to load the `java-debug` extension.
+Install it on your neovim data folder `~/.local/share/nvim/` using the following commands:

    ```bash
    git clone https://github.com/microsoft/java-debug.git ~/.local/share/nvim/java-debug